 You have probably heard the term DNS being thrown around a lot in hosting conversations.
-Whether you are a full-blown expert, like pretending that you know what is going on, or genuinely have no idea what the abbreviation even stands for, this article aims to help clarify some key points worth remembering.
+One of our key differences compared to our competitors is that VentraIP Australia offers free unlimited DNS hosting with any domain name registration.
+But what does that even mean?
+Well, whether you are a full-blown expert, like pretending that you know what is going on, or genuinely have no idea what the abbreviation even stands for, this article aims to help clarify some key points worth remembering.

-Once the destination IP address is found, your device will connect with a web host so that the website can be reached.
+- Once the destination IP address is found, your device will connect with a web host to reach the requested website.

 Your website itself is directed to by what is known as an A record, which finds the IP address of the hosting server responsible for a particular domain name.
-What the A record is actually pointing to, is all of the files and data that represent the physical website.
+The A record is actually pointing to all of the files and data that represent the physical website.

 In simple terms, the domain name contacts the DNS records to see if an A record exists, if yes then that A record is used to identify where the website is being hosted.
 This allows the websites files to be accessed and ultimately viewed by those searching.

-Operating in a similar fashion to websites, emails just have an alternative form of classification that is known as an MX record.
+- Emails in a similar fashion to websites, emails have an alternative form of classification known as an MX record.
 As you have probably guessed, this just specifies the location of any email accounts operating under a domain name.

-Now that all of your DNS records are set up properly, your site should be working fine right?
-Having accurate records is certainly necessary and a perfect way to start, but there is a key link in the chain that still needs to be resolved… Can you guess what it is?
+Now that all of your DNS records are set up properly within your zone files, your site should be working fine right?
+Having accurate records is certainly the perfect way to start, but there could be a key link in the chain that still needs to be resolved… Can you guess what it is?

 When updating nameservers so that they point to the correct server, it can often take some time for the process to complete (up to 8 hours).
 This is known as DNS propagation and the reason it can be so time-consuming is due to the update having to be recognised and implemented by DNS servers across the globe.
 If you are wondering what nameservers actually look like, here are one of the versions that we use across our services: ns1.syd1.hostingplatform.net.au and ns2.syd1.hostingplatform.net.au